Seirdy/moac/README.md

 `moac` can also generate passwords capable of withstanding a brute-force attack limited by given physical quantities.

 [zxcvbn-go](https://github.com/nbutton23/zxcvbn-go) calculates password entropy.

+My original intent when making this tool was to illustrate how easy it is to make a password whose strength is "overkill".

 Installation
 ------------